What you'll discover on this page:

 The body can also undergo radiation exposure via x-ray imaging, living near a nuclear power plant, or even through the mild radiation waves in microwaves, cell phones and other electronics.
 Radiation damages the DNA in the cells of the body, directly lowering existing calcium levels.
 For this reason, if undergoing cancer-treatments involving radiation, or if you have been exposed to high levels of radiation through other means, you may want to supplement with calcium orotate.
 In the case of cancer patients, the University of Maryland recommends eating more foods high in calcium like almonds, beans, whole grains, dark leafy greens and sea vegetables.
 They also recommend taking a multivitamin containing the trace minerals magnesium, calcium, zinc and selenium.

 It appears that the micro-vortex enteric coating is some type of enrobing process that Nieper either pioneered or borrowed from the drug companies.
-From what I can gather, it is used to enrobe the mixture that is going to be encapsulated as opposed to having to go through the heat and pressure of the tabletting process.
-There are several, probably 4-6 companies online that are promoting this term, always in reference to Nieper.
+It is used to enrobe the mixture that is going to be encapsulated as opposed to having to go through the heat and pressure of the tabletting process.
+There are several companies that are promoting this term, always in reference to Nieper.
 The stated reason is that the enteric coating prevents ionization in the stomach but then dissolves in the alkaline pH of the duodenum.
 The claims are that this greatly promotes the amount of mineral orotate that is ultimately received by the cell.
 However, we can't find any type of documentation that compares this method with taking calcium or magnesium orotate that is not coated on an empty stomach.
 Basically, we think that the coating is toxic to the body.
 This argument seems to be analogous to the one with enzymes, namely Wobenzym vs. everyone else.
-I think that the real question is the following: are all of the synthetic ingredients worth a little better absorption?
+The real question is the following: are all of the synthetic ingredients worth a little better absorption?

-We contacted the Brewer library on this question years ago.
-The brewer library is the official record keeper of Niepers work.
-Apparently, according to them, there is no clinical study that was published regarding the use of the enteric coating, and they are not aware that any testing had ever been performed on the use of non-coated orotates.
+The Brewer Library is the official record keeper of Nieper’s work.
+They have no record of a clinical study that was published regarding the use of the enteric coating, and they are not aware that any testing had ever been performed on the use of non-coated orotates.
 In fact, they stated that none of the orotate delivery theory really has any hard empirical data to substantiate it.
 It is all based on what Nieper wrote and his clinical observations.

-It is very interesting though that the lady that we spoke with at the Brewer Library actually uses non-coated magnesium orotate for herself and recommends it to her friends.
+A representative at the Brewer Library said that she actually uses non-coated magnesium orotate for herself and recommends it to her friends.
 She stated that her friend actually had an erythrocyte analysis performed after taking 1 tsp.
-3X daily of non -enteric coated orotate and found that her magnesium levels increased substantially.
+3X daily of non-enteric coated orotate and found that her magnesium levels increased substantially.
 As far as she was aware, that is the only absorption test that has been performed using the non-coated version.
 She stated that Kohler may have done some follow up work, but apparently, no one really knows the answer because it really hasn't been studied.

 We have used both versions clinically and have had a greater response rate with the non-enteric version in IntraCal as well as an increase in personal testimonials.